lealceldeiro/org.wcdevs.blog.front/CONTRIBUTING.md

 and Windows, and [this tool](https://github.com/colinkeenan/silentcast) on Linux.
 * **Explain why this enhancement would be useful**.
 * **Specify the name and version of the OS/browser you are using to visit our site

+### Pull Requests

+The process described here aims to:

+* Maintain the project code quality.
+* Fix problems that are important to users.

+Please follow these steps to have your contribution considered by the maintainers:

+1. Follow all instructions in [the template](https://github.com/lealceldeiro/org.wcdevs.blog.front/blob/main/.github/pull_request_template.md).
+2. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing. <details><summary>What if the status checks are failing?</summary>If a status check is failing, and you believe that the failure is not related to your change, please leave a comment on the pull request explaining why you believe the failure is unrelated.</details>

+While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.